MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-to-microsoft-base-app-v24.md

     > To verify the tenant state, run [Get-NAVTenant](/powershell/module/microsoft.dynamics.nav.management/get-navtenant) cmdlet with the `-ForceRefresh` switch:
     >
     > `Get-NAVTenant <server instance> -Tenant <default> -ForceRefresh`
-4. Synchronize the empty versions of system application, base application, and customization extensions that you published in **Task 10**.
+4. Synchronize the empty versions of system application, business foundation, base application, and customization extensions that you published in **Task 10**.

 ## Task 12: Install DestinationAppsForMigration and move tables